 What you need to do is stay firm and do NOT get off.
 Continue driving until you reach the end of the road, which luckily is the entrance to the trail.

-You can park your motorbike and bicycle for free inside the Hang Mua Ecolodge hotel at the entrance.
+You can park your motorbike or bicycle for 10,000 VND inside the Hang Mua Ecolodge hotel at the entrance.
 We parked our motorbike outside the entrance to the right next to the water feature as you can see above.

 Mua Caves Ecolodge